explorer436/programming-playground/JavaPlayground/src/recursion/Notes.md

 However, do not conclude that the recurrence relation is of no use.
 One way to solve the rabbit problem is to construct an iterative solution based on this same recurrence relation.
 The iterative solution goes forward instead of backward and computes each value only once.
+Look at MultiplyingRabbits.multiplyingRabbits_iterative()
-Look at MultiplyingRabbits.iterativeRabbit() Use the iterative function to compute rabbit ( n ) even for very large values of n.
+Use the iterative function to compute rabbit ( n ) even for very large values of n.

 Thus, an iterative solution can be more effi cient than a recursive solution.
 In certain cases, how-